TortugaLabs/msys-ows/README.md

 ## msys-deploy

-Copies configuration scripts to switch and optionally run them.
+Copies scripts to switch and optionally run them.
+It does not copy configurationfiles.
+(Use `msys-init` for this.)

 Arguments: